Primewalker/isha.github.io/_posts/articles/2011-03-10-tales-of-the-kombucha.md

 ---
 layout: post
-title: Sample Post
+title: Tales of the kombucha
-excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+excerpt: "How I ended up falling in love with a blob of bacteria and yeast."
 modified: 2013-05-31
 categories: articles
-tags: [sample-post]
+tags: [kombucha,recipe]
 comments: true
 share: true
 ---